shogun-toolbox/shogun/doc/cookbook/source/index.rst

 This is a collection of cookbook-style examples for using Shogun.
 Every example contains code listings in all of Shogun's supported target languages.
+All code is executable and part of our test builds, all interfaces produce exactly the same results.

+Check the quickstart for how to run examples, to see full listings, and to access more examples which are not part of the cookbook yet.

 Quickstart
 ----------